slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Good fences make good neighbors."
 -- Robert Frost*

+> *"The urge to save humanity is almost always a false front for the urge to rule it." (...)
-> *"Every decent man is ashamed of the government he lives under."
+"Every decent man is ashamed of the government he lives under."
 -- H.L.
 Mencken*

 > *"90% of the politicians give the other 10% a bad reputation."